govex/govex.github.io/civic-data-standards/index.md

 * [Local Inspector Value-Entry Specification (LIVES)](http://www.yelp.com/healthscores)
 * [Spotcrime Open Crime Data Standard (SOCS)](http://blog.spotcrime.com/2014/03/the-spotcrime-open-crime-data-standard.html)
+* [Open Hunting & Fishing](https://github.com/opendata/Hunting-and-Fishing) - this standard requires a reasonable amount of technical skill to use, using JSON-Schema files to describe the data structures.
 * [Socrata data formats for Budget, Expenditures, and Service Connect](http://open-data-standards.github.io/data-schemas/)
 * [CitySDK](http://uscensusbureau.github.io/citysdk/) - more of a toolkit for programmers than a data standard, but it does implicitly include some standardized data structures.